nealcaren/crisis-and-opportunity-books/books/the-walls-of-jericho/the-walls-of-jericho.md

 "How do I know what you could mean?"

-"Couldn't ever say nothin' common 'bout you.
+"Couldn't ever say nothin' common &rsquo;bout you.
 Couldn't even think it.
 'Baby's' a nice name."

 "Think so?
 Well, save it for your sweetheart."